Y0Coss/docs-fork/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_grow_with_api/guide.en-gb.md

 ---
 title: 'How to upgrade a Cloud Disk Array (CDA) using the OVHcloud API'
-excerpt: 'Learn how to increase the storage capacity of your OVHcloud Cloud Disk Array (CDA) using the OVHcloud API.'
+excerpt: 'Learn how to increase the storage capacity of your OVHcloud Cloud Disk Array (CDA) using the OVHcloud API'
 updated: 2025-05-09
 ---